I'm in charge of the thermostat here in the kitchen, and we're turning it up.

 It is not the printed word.

-When you print what is sometimes said on talk radio, and you don't get the context, and you haven't listened, and all you're doing is reading it.
+When you print what is sometimes said on talk radio and you don't get the context and you haven't listened and all you're doing is reading it, you can draw an entirely incorrect inference and conclusion from what has been said.

-And this is understood by the watchdog groups who purposely structure what they print about what is said on this program in a way to influence the drive-by's and others who only.
+And this is understood by the watchdog groups who purposely structure what they print about what is said on this program in a way to influence the drive-bys and others who only You know, let me give you the equivalent.

-Let's say I decided to stop reading it, and I assign somebody who I know who hates it to tell me every day what's in it, and then came on this program as an expert about what's in the New York Times.
+Let's say I decided to stop reading it, and I assigned somebody who I know who hates it to tell me every day what's in it, and then came on this program as an expert about what's in the New York Times.

 That's what these watchdog groups are doing.

-They're listening to it, they're characterizing it out of context, they're putting It in print, a spoken word format, and then the people who claim to be the experts in journalism in telling us what happened where we weren't there to see it.
+And then the people who claim to be the experts in journalism in telling us what happened where we weren't there to see it, they don't listen to the source.

 They just believe everything that's written by it about it by people who have an agenda that is paid for by the Democrat Party.

-I want to go to an audio sound bite, because this leads me to something.
+I want to go to an audio soundbite because this leads me to something.

-We talked about this last week, but it's got the sound bite today.
+We talked about this last week, but it's got the soundbite today.

 Excuse me just a second.

-It was on CNBC Joe Kernan, the anchor, was interviewing the activist, who's really just a Hollywood housewife, Lori David, the wife of Larry David, Seinfeld fame.
+Joe Kernan, the anchor, was interviewing the activist who's really just a Hollywood housewife, Lori David, the wife of Larry David, Seinfeld fame.

-And by the way, both of these women have written uh uh well, Lori David wrote an open letter to Rush Limbaugh on Ariana Huffing and Puffington's post out there, her blog, and Cheryl Crow also got in on the act at the Huffing and Puffington Post after Lori David got involved.
+And by the way, both of these women have written, well, Lori David wrote an open letter to Rush Limbaugh on Ariana Huffing and Puffington's Post out there, her blog.

-It's gonna be expensive.
+It's going to be expensive.

 I don't know how you can say this is way out in the future.

-And you know, we just came through the warmest winter we've had, the worst wildfire season we ever had.
+And, you know, we just came through the warmest winter we've had, the worst wildfire season we ever had.

 I mean, there are records being broken every single day.

-Twenty-three hundred heat records broken last July alone.
+2,300 heat records broken last July alone.

 How can you say the impacts in the future?